August 21, 2014

 Cartersville, GA; August 12, 2014 – Local physicians will provide free oral, head and neck cancer screenings on Friday, September 19 from 1:00pm until 5:00pm. at The Hope Center at Cartersville Medical Center.
 Oral, head and neck cancers claim approximately 13,000 lives per year.
 If diagnosed early, these cancers can be more easily treated without significant complications, and the chances of survival greatly increase.

 Just because you can’t feel it, doesn’t mean it isn’t there.
-Just ask the more than 50,000 Americans who were diagnosed with cancers of the head and neck last year.
-Unfortunately, many Americans do not recognize the symptoms of these life-threatening diseases, which include cancers of the oral cavity, larynx and pharynx, and by the time they are diagnosed, for some, it’s too late.
+Just ask the more than 100,000 Americans who were diagnosed with cancers of the head and neck (including thyroid) last year.
+Unfortunately, many Americans do not recognize the symptoms of these life-threatening diseases, which include cancers of the oral cavity, thyroid, larynx and pharynx, and by the time they are diagnosed, for some, it’s too late.

-Dr. William Thoms, Radiation Oncologist, Dr. Madhurima Uppalapati and Dr. Satyen Mehta, Medical Oncologists/Hematologists and Dr. Bradley Goff, Otolaryngologist will conduct the simple 10 minute test to determine the risk or presence of oral, head and neck cancers.
+Dr. William Thoms, Radiation Oncologist, Dr. Madhurima Uppalapati and Dr. Satyen Mehta, Medical Oncologists/Hematologists and Dr. Sanjay Athavale, Otolaryngologist will conduct the simple 10 minute test to determine the risk or presence of oral, head and neck cancers.

 Who should get tested?

 Every adult.
 Tobacco and alcohol users traditionally have been considered the populations at greatest risk for these cancers.
 However, oral cancer cases are on the rise in younger adults who do not smoke, and recent research indicates this development is due partly to the increase of the human papillomavirus (HPV) virus, a cancer-causing infection that can be transmitted by oral sex.
 HPV-related oral cancers are more difficult to detect because these cancers usually occur on the back of the tongue or on the tonsils, providing even more reason to get screened regularly.